omegaui/omegaide/README.md

 Dependency **JDK 16** or above

+I recommend using the latest available pre-release instead of using stable-versions because the pre-release versions are debugged daily while that of stable-releases contain more bugs than a pre-release versions because of lack of testers.
+The Pre-releases are well tested daily, they are like rolling versions.

+If you get some trouble in a stable version then using the latest pre-release version is the fix.
+Just Head over to Releases Pages to see a pre-release version.

 Just download the **Omega IDE.jar** file (or .deb installer if you are on debian) from the release section and run.

 # Please Read -- For Java Projects Only